IanSaunders/ultradaemon/docs/index.md

 Race start was pushed back by 15mins due to a delayed min-van, but before we knew it were were off.

-Our strategy revolved around banking a bit of time in the first few marathons so we set off at a fair clip, the start was also a downhill section so why not?
+Our strategy revolved around banking a bit of time in the first couple marathons so we set off at a fair clip, the start was also a downhill section so why not?
 As we hit the first proper hill we enjoyed a walk with views, spirits were high.

  <div class="row">